cam-technologies/time-booker/README.md

     <!-- endbower -->
     ```

-> *Note1: If you are getting error with github try this "git config --global url."https://".insteadOf git://".* <br />
-> *Note2: Make sure all 3rd dependencies from package.json and bower.json are installed on your local machine.*
+> **Note:** Verify that all 3rd party dependencies from [package.json](package.json) and [bower.json](bower.json) are installed on your local machine.
+If you have followed the instructions and there have been no errors when executing the above commands, the dependencies should be installed.

 ## Running App